turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ubeswap-tutorial.md

 ## Prerequisites

-1. Celo Wallet (Example Celo Extension Wallet , Valora or Leadger device)
+1. A Celo compatible wallet (Example: Celo Extension Wallet, Valora or a Ledger device)
 2. Funds to interact with UBESWAP.